JoinColony/colonyJS/sdk/docs/api/classes/ColonyEventManager.md

 **`Example`**

-Retrieve and parse all `DomainAdded` and `DomainMetadata` events for a specific ColonyNetwork.Colony contract.
+Retrieve and parse all `DomainAdded` and `DomainMetadata` events for a specific [ColonyNetwork](ColonyNetwork.md) contract.
-Note that we're using ColonyEvents.createMultiFilter here.
+Note that we're using [createMultiFilter](ColonyEventManager.md#createmultifilter) here.
 The two `colonyAddress`es could also be different

 ```typescript
 const domainAdded = colonyEvents.createMultiFilter(